-- When you can, avoid places, people, and situations associated with smoking.
-Hang out with nonsmokers or go to places that don't allow smoking, such as the movies, museums, shops, or libraries.
+- Hang out with nonsmokers or go to places that don't allow smoking, such as the movies, museums, shops, or libraries.

 - Exercise.
 Exercising will help you relax.

-When you quit smoking, you may crave cigarettes, be irritable, feel very hungry, cough often, get headaches, or have difficulty concentrating.
-These symptoms of withdrawal occur because your body is used to nicotine, the addictive ingredient in cigarettes.
+When you quit smoking, you will have both physical and mental withdrawals.
+You may crave cigarettes, feel irritable and hungry, cough often, get headaches, or have difficulty concentrating.
+You have these symptoms of withdrawal because your body is used to nicotine.

-When withdrawal symptoms occur within the first two weeks after quitting, stay in control.
+When withdrawal symptoms occur within the first 2 weeks after quitting, stay in control.
 Think about your reasons for quitting.
-Remind yourself that these are signs that your body is healing and getting used to being without cigarettes.
+Remind yourself that these are signs that your body is healing and getting used to being without nicotine.

 The withdrawal symptoms are only temporary.
 They are strongest when you first quit but will go away within 10 to 14 days.
 Remember that withdrawal symptoms are easier to treat than the major diseases that smoking can cause.

 You may still have the desire to smoke, since there are many strong associations with smoking.
-You may associate smoking with specific situations, with a variety of emotions, or with certain people in your life.
-The best way to overcome these associations is to experience them without smoking.
+The best way to overcome these associations is to enjoy them without smoking.

-If you relapse and smoke again, do not lose hope.
+If you relapse and smoke again, don’t lose hope.
 Seventy-five percent of those who quit smoke again.
-Most smokers quit three or more times before they are successful.
-If you relapse, don't give up!
+Most smokers quit 3 or more times before they are successful.
 Plan ahead and think about what you will do the next time you get the urge to smoke.